nus-cs2113-AY2021S2/ip/docs/README.md

 ### `event`

-Will add an event into the task list
+Adds an event into the task list

 Format: `event [event name] /at [date/time]`